 November 2013

-The 290kWp solar array covers 30% of the roof of Bidvest’s new 9,000m2 Perth distribution centre.
+The 290kWp solar array covered 30% of the roof of Bidvest’s 9,000m2 Perth distribution centre.

-The installation will generate 360 MWh of electricity annually, more than enough to power the site’s daytime base load in summer and offsetting around 300 tonnes of CO2 per annum.
-This is equivalent to taking around 92 cars off the road, or powering a NABERS 4 star office space for more than 520 people.
+The installation generated 360 MWh of electricity annually, more than enough to power the site’s daytime base load in summer and offset around 300 tonnes of CO2 per annum.
+This was equivalent to taking around 92 cars off the road, or powering a NABERS 4-star office space for more than 520 people.

-Using just under 2km of cabling and over 2 tonnes of REC panels, the solar panel systems represents a significant part of Bidvest’s industry-leading environmental achievements.
-The centre also uses cutting edge cold store technology and LED lighting to reduce its base electricity load.
+It was installed with less than 2km of cabling and over 2 tonnes of REC panels; the solar panel systems marked a major part of Bidvest’s industry-leading environmental achievements.
+The centre also employed advanced cold store technology and LED lighting to lower its baseline electricity consumption.

 Due to Western Australia’s grid connect restrictions, Energy Matters installed a ramping solution to ensure the solar array delivers maximum production while limiting the risk of tripping the array in grid export situations.